Compartment syndrome: Diagnosis

 Pressure gauge used to measure intracompartmental pressure in suspected compartment syndrome.
 The device consists of a needle catheter that is inserted directly into the affected limb and then connected to a pressure transducer.
 The transducer can relay the measurement to an A-line monitor or a standard pressure gauge.

 Compartment syndrome is a clinical diagnosis.
 It comes from a provider's exam and the patient's history.
 Diagnosis may also require measuring intracompartmental pressure.
 Using both methods increases the accuracy of diagnosing compartment syndrome.
 A transducer connected to a catheter is inserted 5 cm into the zone of injury to measure the intracompartmental pressure.
 Normal pressure is 10 mmHg.
 Anything greater can compromise circulation, and 30 mmHg has been commonly cited as the upper threshold before circulation is lost.

-Noninvasive methods, like near-infrared spectroscopy (NIRS), show promise in controlled settings.
+Noninvasive methods, such as near-infrared spectroscopy (NIRS), show promise in controlled settings.
 NIRS uses sensors on the skin.
 However, with limited data, the gold standard for diagnosis is the clinical presentation and intracompartmental pressure.

 Chronic exertional compartment syndrome is often diagnosed by ruling out other conditions.
 The key sign is that there are no symptoms when at rest.
 The best test is to measure intracompartmental pressures after running, when symptoms return.
-Tests like X-rays, CT scans, and MRIs help rule out other problems.
+Tests such as X-rays, CT scans, and MRIs help rule out other problems.
 But they don't confirm compartment syndrome.
 However, MRI is effective for diagnosing chronic exertional compartment syndrome.